Flag Football Rules & RegulationsUpdated Wednesday June 26, 2019 by Tewksbury Youth Football.

 Trash talking is illegal.
 Officials have the right to determine offensive language.
 (Trash talk is talk that may be offensive to officials, opposing players, teams or spectators.)
 If trash talking occurs, the referee will give one warning.
 If it continues, the player or players will be ejected from the game.

-• Offside -- 5 yards and repeat the down
+• Offside -- 5 yards from the line of scrimmage and repeat the down

 • Illegal contact (holding, blocking, etc.) -- 5 yards and repeat the down